Skip to content

 Egg Quality + is here!
 Get it now!

-When most of us think about starting a family, we ask a ton of questions.
+When you start to think about building your family, you're immediately flooded with a ton of questions.
 What will the baby look like?
-How should we decorate the nursery?
+How should I decorate the nursery?
 What book will prep me for everything that could possibly come up during pregnancy and those first few months of new parenthood?
 We get it.
 We asked those same (really important!) questions.
 But there’s an even more crucial question most of us don’t even know we need to ask: What do I need to know and do before I get pregnant?

-It’s probably not on your radar because nobody—not even the vast majority of doctors—talk about it.
-Which is especially crazy considering the four to six months before you get pregnant—technically called preconception—can boost your fertility, increase your odds of a successful pregnancy, and completely transform your future children’s health for the better.
+It’s probably not on your radar, because no one—not even the vast majority of doctors—talks about it.
+Which is especially wild considering the four to six months before you get pregnant (technically called preconception) can boost your fertility, increase your odds of a successful pregnancy, and completely transform your future children’s health for the better.

 This is great news!
 It means getting pregnant and carrying a healthy baby to term doesn’t come down to the hand you’ve been dealt.
 There’s a lot both you and your partner can do to boost your odds of conceiving a healthy baby—and the 100 or so days before you get pregnant really can make all the difference.